Peaceful nuclear explosion: Other nations

+Applications

 Civil engineering and energy production

 Apart from their use as weapons, nuclear explosives have been tested and used, in a similar manner to chemical high explosives, for various non-military uses.
 These have included large-scale earth moving, isotope production and the stimulation and closing-off of the flow of natural gas.

 At the peak of the Atomic Age, the United States initiated Operation Plowshare, involving "peaceful nuclear explosions".
 The United States Atomic Energy Commission chairman announced that the Plowshare project was intended to "highlight the peaceful applications of nuclear explosive devices and thereby create a climate of world opinion that is more favorable to weapons development and tests".
 The Operation Plowshare program included 27 nuclear tests designed towards investigating these non-weapon uses from 1961 through 1973.
 Due to the inability of the U.S. physicists to reduce the fission fraction of low-yield (approximately 1 kiloton) nuclear devices that would have been required for many civil engineering projects, when long-term health and clean-up costs from fission products were included in the cost, there was virtually no economic advantage over conventional explosives except for potentially the very largest projects.

 The Qattara Depression Project was developed by Professor Friedrich Bassler during his appointment to the West German ministry of economics in 1968.
 He put forth a plan to create a Saharan lake and hydroelectric power station by blasting a tunnel between the Mediterranean Sea and the Qattara Depression in Egypt, an area that lies below sea level.
 The core problem of the entire project was the water supply to the depression.
 Calculations by Bassler showed that digging a canal or tunnel would be too expensive, therefore Bassler determined that the use of nuclear explosive devices, to excavate the canal or tunnel, would be the most economical.
 The Egyptian government declined to pursue the idea.